Sagnac/fresdet/README.md

 The figure contains several elements you can interact with:
 * Sliders control the width and height of the rectangle;
-* Clicking on the Center button will center the rectangle;
+* Clicking on the `Center` button will center the rectangle;
-* Enabling Lock AR maintains the rectangle's aspect ratio as you move the sliders;
+* Enabling `Lock AR` maintains the rectangle's aspect ratio as you move the sliders;
-* The Live toggle will enable live dynamic updating of the histogram;
+* The `Live` toggle will enable live dynamic updating of the histogram;
-* The Update button will update the histogram on demand.
+* The `Update` button will update the histogram on demand;
+* The `Save figure` button saves the figure in its current state as `fresdet.png` in your current working directory;
+* The `Save FFT` button saves the fft without the axis in its original size as `FFT.png` in your current working directory.